Last modified: Aug 14, 2024

 BMW i7 with hybrid platform.
 This in EV configuration

-Some examples of EV platforms that follow this approach are:
+Examples of EV platforms that follow this approach include:

-• Audi e-tron: The first Audi EV is built on a modified version of the MLB Evo platform, which Audi also uses for ICE and hybrid models such as the Audi Q7 and Q8.
-The e-tron platform adapts the MLB Evo’s suspension, steering, and braking systems but also adds a new battery pack, electric motors, and thermal management system.
+• Audi e-tron: Built on a modified version of the MLB Evo platform, which Audi also uses for ICE and hybrid models such as the Audi Q7 and Q8.
+The e-tron platform adapts the MLB Evo’s suspension, steering, and braking systems but adds a new battery pack, electric motors, and thermal management system.

-• BMW iX: The first BMW electric SUV is built on a new platform called CLAR WE (CLuseter ARchitecture With Electric), which is a variant of the CLAR platform that is used for ICE and hybrid models such as the BMW 3 Series and 5 Series.
-The iX platform uses some of the CLAR’s structural elements, but also incorporates a new battery pack, electric motors, and and thermal management system.
+• BMW iX: Built on a new platform called CLAR WE (Cluster Architecture With Electric), a variant of the CLAR platform used for ICE and hybrid models such as the BMW 3 Series and 5 Series.
+The iX platform uses some of the CLAR’s structural elements but incorporates a new battery pack, electric motors, and thermal management system.

-These EV platforms are examples of how carmakers can balance between innovation and pragmatism when developing electric vehicles.
-They offer some advantages over retrofitting or hybrid platforms, such as more design flexibility, better efficiency, and higher performance.
-However, they may not be as optimal as dedicated EV platforms that are designed from scratch for e-mobility.
+These EV platforms offer more design flexibility, better efficiency, and higher performance than retrofitting or hybrid platforms.
+However, they may not be as optimal as dedicated EV platforms designed from scratch for e-mobility.

 Audi Q8 e-tron drivetrain with dedicated EV skateboard and reuse of MLB-EVO parts